Docker Tip #32: Automatically Clean Up after Docker Daily

 /usr/bin/docker but you can verify that by running

-The steps below will work with or without WSL as long as you’re using Docker for Windows.
+The steps below will work with older versions of Windows or no WSL as long as you’re using Docker for Windows.
 If you are using Docker Toolbox you will need to change step 8 to launch the Docker Quickstart Terminal and pass in the Docker command to that as an argument.

 Here’s how to do it using the built in Windows Task Scheduler:

 - Search for “Computer Management” and run it

 - Click “System Tools -> Task Scheduler” in the sidebar

 - Click “Create Task” in the action bar on the right